KieronKretschmar/MentorGG_FaceitMatchGatherer/README.md

 - `AMQP_URI` : URI to the rabbit cluster [*]
 - `AMQP_FACEIT_QUEUE` : Rabbit queue's name for producing messages to DemoCentral [*]
 Required for communication with MentorInterface
-- `BASE_HTTP_MENTORINTERFACE` : http address to mentor interface [*]
+- `MENTORINTERFACE_BASE_ADDRESS` : http address to mentor interface [*]
-Required for the background service refreshing active users matches -`MATCHES_LOOKER_MAX_USERS` : max amount of users to refresh in one interval - defaults to 20 -`MATCHES_LOOKER_PERIOD_DAYS` : interval in which to call match looker for a user refresh - defaults to 7 days -`MATCHES_LOOKER_ACTIVITY_TIMESPAN` : interval in which users had to be active for matches to be recognized - defaults to 21 days
+Required for the background service refreshing active users matches
+- `MATCHES_LOOKER_MAX_USERS` : max amount of users to refresh in one interval - defaults to 20
+- `MATCHES_LOOKER_PERIOD_DAYS` : interval in which to call match looker for a user refresh - defaults to 7 days
+- `MATCHES_LOOKER_ACTIVITY_TIMESPAN` : interval in which users had to be active for matches to be recognized - defaults to 21 days

 [*] *Required*